2007 NIST Language Recognition Evaluation Supplemental Training Set

 |Citation:||Martin, Alvin, et al. 2007 NIST Language Recognition Evaluation Supplemental Training Set LDC2009S05.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2009.|

-2007 NIST Language Recognition Evaluation Supplemental Training Se consists of 118 hours of conversational telephone speech segments in the following languages and dialects: Arabic (Egyptian colloquial), Bengali, Min Nan Chinese, Wu Chinese, Taiwan Mandarin, Cantonese, Russian, Mexican Spanish, Thai, Urdu and Tamil.
+2007 NIST Language Recognition Evaluation Supplemental Training Set was developed by the Linguistic Data Consortium (LDC) and the National Institute of Standards and Technology (NIST).
+It consists of 118 hours of conversational telephone speech segments in the following languages and dialects: Arabic (Egyptian colloquial), Bengali, Min Nan Chinese, Wu Chinese, Taiwan Mandarin, Cantonese, Russian, Mexican Spanish, Thai, Urdu, and Tamil.

-The goal of the NIST (National Institute of Standards and Technology) Language Recognition Evaluation (LRE) is to establish the baseline of current performance capability for language recognition of conversational telephone speech and to lay the groundwork for further research efforts in the field.
+The goal of NIST's Language Recognition Evaluation (LRE) is to establish the baseline of current performance capability for language recognition of conversational telephone speech and to lay the groundwork for further research efforts in the field.
 NIST conducted three previous language recognition evaluations, in 1996, 2003 and 2005.
 The most significant differences between those evaluations and the 2007 task were the increased number of languages and dialects, the greater emphasis on a basic detection task for evaluation and the variety of evaluation conditions.
 Thus, in 2007, given a segment of speech and a language of interest to be detected (i.e., a target language), the task was to decide whether that target language was in fact spoken in the given telephone speech segment (yes or no), based on an automated analysis of the data contained in the segment.

 The supplemental training material in this release consists of the following:

-- Approximately 65 hours of full telephone conversations in Mandarin Chinese (Taiwan), Spanish (Mexican) and Tamil.
+- Approximately 65 hours of full telephone conversations in Mandarin Chinese (Taiwan), Spanish (Mexican), and Tamil.
 This material was collected by Oregon Health and Science University (OHSU), Beaverton, Oregon.
-The test segments used in the 2005 NIST Language Recognition Evaluation were derived from these full conversations.
+The test segments used in the 2005 NIST Language Recognition Evaluation (LDC2008S05) were derived from these full conversations.

-In addition to the supplemental material contained in this release, the training data for the 2007 NIST Language Recognition Evaluation consisted of data from previous LRE evaluation test sets, namely, 2003 NIST Language Recognition Evaluation and 2005 NIST Language Recognition Evaluation.
+In addition to the supplemental material contained in this release, the training data for the 2007 NIST Language Recognition Evaluation (LDC2009S04) consisted of data from previous LRE evaluation test sets, namely, 2003 NIST Language Recognition Evaluation (LDC2006S31) and 2005 NIST Language Recognition Evaluation (LDC2008S05).